-I made a couple of tweaks to her recipe, adding kalamata olives, using cannellini beans instead of chickpeas, and making the dressing slightly more astringent because I love a vinegary bite.
-I suggest you do the same.
-This salad is amiable to most any variety of olive, bean, cured meat or cheese that you love, so make it your own!
+I made a several tweaks to her recipe, adding kalamata olives, using cannellini beans instead of chickpeas, and making the dressing slightly more astringent because I love a vinegary bite.
+This salad is amenable to most any variety of olive, bean, cured meat or cheese that you love, so make it your own!

 Definitely note the Italian Salad Dressing recipe – it’s a go to for me for all kinds of green and pasta salads – especially my favorite Italian Pasta Salad.
 Just the right amount of smooth spice and vinegar kick!

 More Must-Try Salad Recipes (Yes, I have a thing for salads! 😉 )

 - Strawberry Spinach Salad (So easy to make and unbelievably good!)